 Most people don't look at their expressions in a mirror.
 But you're going to give it a shot.

-I want you to practice the following seven facial expression in the mirror.
-Go through them slowly and while look straight on, slightly left, and slightly right.
+I want you to practice the following seven facial expressions in the mirror.
+Go through them slowly and while looking straight on, slightly left, and slightly right.

 - Flat — no smile at all